 Today’s post will cover a recent paper published in the journal Proceedings of the National Academy of Sciences.
-(1) The research group responsible for this paper has been at the forefront of investigating how metabolic endotoxemia impacts numerous health outcomes, including weight regulation and glucose control.
+(1) The research group responsible for this paper has been at the forefront in investigating how metabolic endotoxemia impacts numerous health outcomes, including weight regulation and glucose control.

 This study sought to determine whether a particular intestinal bacteria by the name of Akkermansia muciniphila (A. muciniphila) could control weight gain in obese-prone C57BL/6 mice.
 As you may recall, these mice are particularly susceptible to packing on the weight when fed a high-fat lab chow, and are members of the “red-line” rodent club I’ve written about before.